aappddeevv/scala-vdom/README.md

 * By creating the patches directly yourself based on your knowledge of which updates are needed.
 * By creating the patches directly yourself and sending them from the server to the client where they are interpreted and applied to the DOM.
+You could for example, use uPickle.
 * Skip the VNode interface completely, and generate your own patches based on your own virtual node concept.
-* Using a scala lens (such as those in shapeless, scalaz or monacle) to change a single element in a VDom tree and then running caling `diff`.
+* Using a scala lens (such as those in shapeless, scalaz or monacle) to change a single element in a VDom tree and then calling `diff`.
-* Receiving a patch then using the IOAction combinators to continue to build your own DOM mutations directly on the returned DOM elements.
+* Receiving a patch then using the IOAction combinators to continue to author your own DOM mutation function calls directly on the DOM elements contained in the IOAction monad.
 This approach is not recommended of course.

 ## Diffing
 Diffing occurs at two levels.